ShalConnects/Official_site/PADDLE_DOMAIN_APPROVAL_RESPONSE.md

 The Terms & Conditions page (https://shalconnects.com/terms) includes:

 ✅ **Company Information Section** at the top of the page:
-- **Company Name:** ShalConnects
+- **Trading Name/Brand:** ShalConnects
 - **Website:** shalconnects.com
 - **Email:** support@shalconnects.com

+**Business Structure:**
+- ShalConnects is the trading name/brand for the digital agency
+- The Paddle merchant account is registered under [Your Legal Name], CEO of ShalConnects
+- ShalConnects operates as the business entity providing services and products

-✅ The company name "ShalConnects" is mentioned throughout the Terms & Conditions document in multiple sections, including:
+✅ The brand name "ShalConnects" is mentioned throughout the Terms & Conditions document in multiple sections, including:
 - Company Information section
 - Intellectual Property section
 - Disclaimer section